Farinata or socca is an easy recipe made by mixing chickpea flour and extra virgin olive oil, then baking it in the oven for about 20 minutes.

 Farinata is best eaten hot, straight out of the oven.

-The classic way of eating it is simple with a sprinkle of salt and a couple of twists of freshly ground black pepper.
+The traditional way of eating it is simple, with a sprinkle of salt and a couple of twists of freshly ground black pepper.
 You can also eat it in two slices of bread or focaccia.
+But we also love:

-It's best eaten as a starter or as a light main meal, together with olives, spreads, tapenade, grilled vegetables, or even better, with our eggplant caponata or our confit tomatoes.
+- As a starter: serve it with olives, vegan pesto, tapenade, grilled vegetables, or even better, with our eggplant caponata or confit tomatoes.

-Use a blender: blending the chickpea batter will allow you to cook it immediately, without having to let it rest for several hours to hydrate.
+- Use a blender: blending the chickpea batter will allow you to cook it immediately, without letting it rest for several hours to hydrate.

-They are essentially the same thing, except that farinata is the original dish that originated in Genoa (Italy), which by the way, is not too far from Nice.
+They are essentially the same thing, except that farinata is the original dish that originated in Genoa (Italy), which is not too far from Nice, where socca is from.

 The same dish became popular across what is now called the French Riviera, up to Nice.
 Back then, however, Nice was not part of France.

-From the 7th century Niece was part of the Genoese league, and later was part of the Duchy of Savoy till 1860, where Italian was spoken as the main language.
+From the 7th century, Nice was part of the Genoese league and later was part of the Duchy of Savoy till 1860, where Italian was spoken as the primary language.

 It's easy to imagine that the close relations of Nice with what is now modern Italy contributed to some spillovers of recipes and culinary traditions.

-Farinata or Socca is best eaten hot, straight out of the oven.
-If you have some leftover, store it in the refrigerator for up to 4 days.
-Warm it in the oven or in the microwave before eating it.
+Farinata or socca is best eaten hot, straight out of the oven.
+If you have some leftovers, store them in the refrigerator for up to 4 days.
+Then, warm it in the oven or the microwave before eating it.

 You can also freeze farinata for up to 2 months, then thaw ad warm up again before eating it.

-- 130 g (1 cup) chickpea flour or garbanzo bean flour
+- 1 cup chickpea flour or garbanzo bean flour

-- Preheat the oven to 250C or 480F.
-In a bowl, add chickpea flour, salt, water and blend with an immersion blender for 3 to 5 minutes till completely smooth.
+- Preheat the oven to 480°F or 250°C. Add chickpea flour, salt, and water to a bowl and blend with an immersion blender for 3 to 5 minutes till completely smooth.
 You can also use a regular blender.
 With a spoon, remove some of the foam from the top of the chickpea batter.
 We do this because the foam tends to burn in the oven.

 - Add the oil to the baking sheet and spread it out evenly.You could use baking paper instead of oil on the baking sheet, but in that case, you'd have to add the oil to the batter.
 The thing is, a socca without oil is not going to be good.

-- Gently pour the chickpea batter into the center of the pan, but first over a spoon and not pouring directly into the pan.
-Pouring directly from the bowl into the pan will displace the oil and the socca will stick.
+- Gently pour the chickpea batter into the center of the pan or skillet, but first over a spoon and not pour directly into the pan.
+Pouring directly from the bowl into the pan will displace the oil, and the socca will stick.

-- Bake at 250C for 10 minutes, then set your oven to grill mode and grill the farinata for another 10 minutes.
+- Bake at 480F (250C) for 10 minutes, then set your oven to grill mode and grill the farinata for another 10 minutes.
 It should be well cooked, golden and crispy on top, and soft and smooth on the bottom.